Skip to content

 How children are passed to class components

 Class components can only take GObject.Object instances as children.
-They are set through the Gtk.Buildable.add_child.
+They are set through Gtk.Buildable.add_child.

 NOTE